annapavlovads/annapavlovads/README.md

 [GIT.LAB page](https://git.lab.karpov.courses/an-pavlova/portfolio_da_ds)

-If You are an HR looking for a Data Science specialist, please let me know to get the access to my private DS repository as well.
+If You are an HR looking for a Data Analyst, please let me know to get the access to my private DS repository as well.